Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-PBkvqmyjADM.md

 # [March 9th, 2019 Livestream](../2019-03-09.md)
 ## Q&A: How often will you release updates in Early Access?
 https://www.youtube.com/watch?v=PBkvqmyjADM
-This question was possibly duplicated with a more recent answer: April 20th, 2021 Livestream Q&A: How many Updates before full release? [https://www.youtube.com/watch?v=7XSZ-08BaXc](https://www.youtube.com/watch?v=7XSZ-08BaXc)
+This question was possibly duplicated with a more recent answer: May 11th, 2021 Livestream Q&A: How many Updates before 1.0? [https://www.youtube.com/watch?v=h3_N7HE2ZPQ](https://www.youtube.com/watch?v=h3_N7HE2ZPQ)

 ### Topics